Dream of having the confidence to travel solo?

 Morning: Birmingham Civil Rights Institute

 There’s one main reason I say every American should spend at least 24 hours in Birmingham, Alabama.
 That is because of its importance to the civil rights movement.
 Birmingham saw an incredible amount of violence during this period of history.
 My mother, who grew up in the South, always referred to Birmingham by its nickname during the 60s, Bombingham.
+When you visit Birmingham, you’ll meet many people who lived through this tumultuous period.

 For a deeper perspective on the brave people who fought for civil rights in Birmingham, you must stop at the Birmingham Civil Rights Institute.
 This organization is dedicated to telling the story of the Civil Rights movement in Birmingham.
 I don’t want to give away all the information because you should visit the Institute yourself.
 But I will pique your interest with…